-Just before the COVID-19 pandemic hit, the Ephesus church community service team, led by Diva Moses, strategically planned for November 28, 2020, to be a day when the church and the community would dine together — "outside the walls of the church" — in the church parking lot.
+Just before the COVID-19 pandemic hit, the Ephesus church community service team, led by Diva Jones-Moses, strategically planned for November 28, 2020, to be a day when the church and the community would dine together — "outside the walls of the church" — in the church parking lot.
 However, the COVID-19 virus and its restrictions forced the team to make changes to their original plans.

 The effort brought together an ethnically diverse group of predominantly women to serve the community in a different way.
 The team prepared and packaged 200 to-go containers of hot food (consisting of turkey, cranberry sauce, mashed potatoes, gravy, string beans, rolls, macaroni and cheese, dressing and water) and prepared 150 tote bags (containing a note pad and pencil, two pairs of socks, a bottle of sanitizer, bars of soap, deodorant, wash clothes, cookies, crackers, a toothbrush, toothpaste, dental floss, a mask, water, candy, Cup of Soup, pull-top tuna, Vienna sausage, lotions, chips, a comb, disposable gloves, Adventist literature, razors and sanitary napkins) which they delivered to encampments in Service Planning Area 6 in Los Angeles.